KryptronicDX/factorio/README.md

 ## [Train Counter](/train-counter)

-This is a remix of a design I found ##[here](https://forums.factorio.com/viewtopic.php?p=546303#p546303).
+This is a remix of a design I found [here](https://forums.factorio.com/viewtopic.php?p=546303#p546303).
 I came across this after seeing a post on Reddit where someone added a counter to an intersection to see how many trains pass.
 I thought this would be a fun addition to learn more about the logic network in Factorio.
 I tried a few designs, but found this one easy to work with.
 The changes I made was to simplify the design and make it plug-and-play.
 Since I usually have power near, I don't need to worry about that.
 With this design, a red wire needs to be connected from the signal to the power pole.
 Then a green wire from the pole to the global network (should one be nearby and you'd want to see it globally).
+Once connected, once a train passes the signal to turn it red, then the counter will increment by 1.

 Version 1.0 -
 * Modified design to simply and make it plug-and-play.